-Air traffic is a form of public transport facilitated by Finavia’s airports and air navigation service.
+Air traffic is a form of public transport facilitated by Finavia’s airports.

 Finavia’s aim is safe and economic operation of airports and smooth air traffic that affects the environment as little as possible.
 Our responsible operations are based on legislation, international treaties and consideration of the justified expectations of various stakeholders to the extent that does affect flight safety negatively.

 The major causes of environmental impacts at airports: